ecoiahq/content-ops-starter/content/pages/Business-Services.md

           textAlign: center
     subtitle: Section subtitle
     text: >
-      Our business services span across business development, grant writing, and creative media, helping you build stronger brands, engage stakeholders, and secure the funding needed to fuel your mission.
-Whether you're looking to refine your brand strategy, optimise your digital presence, or craft powerful campaigns, we deliver impactful solutions designed to drive real change.
+      At Ecoia, we help mission-driven organisations build and execute business strategies that drive growth, engagement, and impact.
+Our services cover key areas including brand strategy, business development, grant writing, and CSR reporting.
+We work with you to refine your brand, develop strategic partnerships, secure funding, and implement strategies that align with your social and environmental goals.
+With a strong foundation in strategic thinking and a focus on measurable results, we deliver solutions designed to help your organisation thrive in today’s competitive landscape.
     actions: []
     colors: bg-light-fg-dark
     styles: